 Since listing on AIM in 1997, Petra has grown significantly from a junior diamond explorer with a market capitalisation of less than £10 million to a leading independent diamond mining group, quoted with a premium listing on the Main Market of the London Stock Exchange.

-Through the acquisition of diamond mining assets that were non-core to De Beers, Petra has amassed interests in five producing operations (four in South Africa and one in Tanzania), with a major resource base in excess of 300 million carats.
+Through the acquisition of diamond mining assets that were non-core to De Beers, Petra has amassed interests in four producing operations (three in South Africa and one in Tanzania), with a major resource base of ca. 250 million carats.

 Petra listed on AIM with a market capitalisation of <£10 million.